-KCSIE September 2021 Part 1 states that 'All staff members should be aware of systems within their school or college which support safeguarding, and these should be explained to them as part of staff induction.
+KCSIE September 2022 Part 1 states that 'All staff members should be aware of systems within their school or college which support safeguarding, and these should be explained to them as part of staff induction.
 This should include:

-- The child protection policy which should amongst other things also include the policy and procedures to deal with peer on peer abuse. - The behaviour policy (which should include measures to prevent bullying, including cyberbullying, prejudice-based and discriminatory bullying). - The staff behaviour policy (sometimes called a code of conduct). - The safeguarding response to children who go missing from education. - The role of the designated safeguarding lead (including the identity of the designated safeguarding lead and any deputies).
+- The child protection policy which should amongst other things also include the policy and procedures to deal with child on child abuse. - The behaviour policy (which should include measures to prevent bullying, including cyberbullying, prejudice-based and discriminatory bullying, including LGBT+). - The staff code of conduct policy (sometimes called a staff behaviour policy). - The safeguarding response to children who go missing from education. - The role of the designated safeguarding lead (including the identity of the designated safeguarding lead and any deputies).

-Copies of policies and a copy of Part 1 of Keeping Children Safe in Education, September 2021, will be provided to staff and volunteers at induction.
+Copies of policies and a copy of Part 1 of Keeping Children Safe in Education, September 2022, will be provided to staff and volunteers at induction.
 All staff, volunteers and supply staff are required to read this.